Marmara Prison: Ergenekon trial

 The Ergenekon trials, relating to the Ergenekon organization, an alleged clandestine network formed by former and active military and security officers, politicians, journalists, academics and mafia leaders, who allegedly attempted to overthrow the government, is being held since October 20, 2008 in the purpose-built Silivri Prison courtroom.

 For security reasons, Silivri Prison Complex was chosen to host the Ergenekon trial.
 In order to avoid the risky and time-consuming transportation of the confined suspects to a courthouse in 80 km away Istanbul, the hearings are held at the courtroom inside the prison complex.

 However, as the number of defendants and hence the number of lawyers attending the hearings increased in process of the trial, the existing courtroom became unsatisfactory.
 In June 2009, the prison's sport hall was converted for the term of the trial into a maxi courtroom with a capacity for 753 people including defendants, witnesses, lawyers, spectators and the press members.
 A box with railing, sufficiently large for 180 defendants, is situated in the middle of the courtroom.

 Meanwhile, the former courtroom, with an original capacity for 203 people, was also enlarged to hold 405 people.

 Popular culture

-Among the Turkish youth, "Silivri is cold" is a humorous phrase used to indicate a persons concern of expressing critical opinions towards Turkish president Recep Tayyip Erdoğan due to censorship in country and Article 299 of the Turkish Penal Code.
+Among the Turkish youth, "Silivri is cold" (Turkish: Silivri soğuktur) is a humorous phrase used to indicate a person's concern of expressing critical opinions towards Turkish president Recep Tayyip Erdoğan due to censorship in the country and Article 299 of the Turkish Penal Code.